Tlmader/dno/README.md

 dno
 ===

-University of New Orleans - CSCI 1583 Fall 2013
+- University of New Orleans
+- CSCI 1583: Software Design I
-Honors Project - Dungeon of New Orleans
+- Honors Project: Dungeon of New Orleans
+- Ted Mader

 Dungeon of New Orleans is a text-based mini-RPG starring the player taking a class in dungeoneering.
 The player must type responses in order to advance through randomly ordered levels.
 The game features a rock-paper-scissors combat system, engaging bosses, and lots of text.